populationgenomics/team-docs/storage_policies/README.md

 - **Description**: Contains _input_ test data, which usually corresponds to a subset of the data stored in the _main_ bucket.
 Long term storage is expensive, but retrieval is cheap.
-- **Main Use Case**: Iterate quickly on new pipelines during development.
+- **Main use case**: Iterate quickly on new pipelines during development.
   This bucket contains representative data, but given the much smaller dataset size the risk of accidental high cloud computing costs is greatly reduced.
 - **Storage**: Standard Storage indefinitely.